PA and National Legislative News

 PA Senate Bill 1006- Amendment of Public Law 233, No.64 "The Controlled Substance, Drug, Device and Cosmetic Act" This legislation further provides for Schedule I controlled substances and bans the ingredients of "Bath Salts," "Synthetic Marijuana," and other "Designer Drugs."
 SIGNED by Governor Corbett on June 23, 2011.

 PA House Bill 1651- Pharmaceutical Accountability Monitoring System.
-This bill advocates for a prescription drug database in Pennsylvania; this legislation was referred to the Committee on Human Service on 8/6/11.
-(Note: Currently, PA is one of only four States without such a database.
-Last year, more people die in PA from prescription drug overdoses than from auto accidents.) (posted 6/21/11)
+This bill advocates for a prescription drug database in Pennsylvania; this legislation was referred to the Committee on Human Service on 8/6/11 and was laid on the table on Feb.
+6, 2012.
+(Note: Currently, PA is one of only four States without such a database.)

 Tobacco Settlement Act - See comments posted by The Pennsylvania Health Access Network, which is a coalition of organizations and individuals committed to expanding access to affordable, quality healthcare for all Pennsylvanians http://www.pahealthaccess.org/(posted 6/15/11)